Shift3/standards-and-practices/best-practices/development-tools/validation/README.md

 ### The above example more permissive than the previous example, esstentially it allows for <anythingo>

 #### Fun fact: The longest TLD in English is .cancerresearch which is 14 characters.
 The longest currently in existence is 24 characters.

+#### Warning: If using SES, use real email addresses

+In some our projects, we use [Amazon SES (Simple Email Service)](https://aws.amazon.com/ses/) to send emails in production.

+Please don't send real emails unless you really need to test emails that are being sent out!
+Real email sending should only be used in production.

+If you do so happen to NEED to test out emails, there are a number of known good email addresses Amazon provides: `success@simulator.amazonses.com` or you can use an email address that works such as a personal email.
+We are trying to prevent bounces.

+More information can be found here: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-simulator.html#send-email-simulator-how-to-use

 ## Javascript methods to use with RegEx